Lalit Surajmal Kanodia

-Lalit Surajmal Kanodia (born 30 March 1941) is an Indian entrepreneur and the chairman of the Datamatics Group of Companies, which he founded in 1975.
-He has also held positions in business organizations such as the Indo-American Chamber of Commerce and the Indian Merchants Chamber and served as president of the Management Consultants Association of India.
+Lalit Surajmal Kanodia (born 30 March 1941) is an Indian entrepreneur.
+He is the founder and chairman of the Datamatics Group.
+He has held positions in business organisations such as the Indo-American Chamber of Commerce, the Indian Merchants Chamber, and served as president of the Management Consultants Association of India.

 Early life and education

-Kanodia was born in Kolkata, India, to Shri Surajmal Kanodia, a bullion merchant, and Chandravati Kanodia, a homemaker.
+Kanodia was born in Kolkata, India, to Surajmal Kanodia, a bullion merchant, and Chandravati Kanodia, a homemaker.
 His family moved to Mumbai in 1942.

-Kanodia attended the Bombay Scottish School in Mumbai, where he participated in athletics and captained the school's football team.
-He studied science at Elphinstone College, Bombay University, for two years before being admitted to the Indian Institute of Technology Bombay, where he studied Mechanical Engineering.
-After graduating in 1963, he earned a Master of Science in Management from MIT in 1965, supported by a Ford Foundation Fellowship.
-He returned to MIT in 1966 for his PhD in management, which he completed in 1967.
-Kanodia was a member of Project MAC at MIT, which developed the Compatible Time-Sharing System and MULTICS (early multi-user computer operating systems and precursors to UNIX).
+Kanodia attended the Bombay Scottish School in Mumbai, where he captained the football team and competed in athletics.
+He studied science at Elphinstone College, Bombay University, for two years and then was admitted to the Indian Institute of Technology Bombay to study Mechanical Engineering.
+After graduating in 1963, he earned a Master of Science in Management from MIT in 1965, supported by a Ford Fosndation Fellowship, and returned to MIT in 1966 to complete his PhD in management in 1967 Kanodia was a member of Project MAC at MIT, which developed the Compatible Time-Sharing System and MULTICS (early multi-user computer operating systems and precursors to UNIX).

 Teaching

 While at MIT, Kanodia taught a course on statistical decision theory to MBA students (1964–65).
-Later, in India, he taught MBA students for two years (1968–70) at the Jamnalal Bajaj Institute of Management Studies, Bombay University.
+He also taught MBA students for two years (1968–70) at the Jamnalal Bajaj Institute of Management Studies, Bombay University, India.

 Tata Consultancy Services

 In 1965, J.R.D.
-Tata, then chairman of the Tata Group, tasked Kanodia with studying the feasibility of computerization within the Tata Group.
+Tata, then chairman of the Tata Group, tasked Kanodia with studying the feasibility of computerisation within the Tata Group.
 Kanodia's work resulted in: